unknown-flowers/site/content/posts/love_letters.md

 time is eternal, it will become a perfect circle again, so we will become again.
 And if the current state will never recur, still there is no need to be scared.
-Because all our fears will 44die with us and all our tears will dry.
+Because all our fears will die with us and all our tears will dry.
 And we will be part of what is part of us.
 Always.
 I am part of you and you are part of me.